Apply for the PEP Specialist Stream

 - After assessment, a comparability outcome is determined as substantially, partially or not comparable.
 Applicants whose outcome is deemed not comparable can can register their interest for the upcoming, self-funded, education and training program.

-Job Offer Approval application
+Job Offer Approval application (may take up to 3 weeks to assess)

 - Information about your job offer(s) in Australia (including scope of practice and location) is reviewed by the RACGP.
 Once a job offer is approved, applicants can apply for AHPRA Medical Registration.